 To make sure you stay compliant with the rules, we recommend that you check the regulations in your country of treatment before deciding on your donor.
 Usually, your fertility clinic can inform you about the current regulation.
-Otherwise you are also welcome to contact Cryos’ Customer Service.
+Otherwise you are also welcome to contact Cryos’ Clinic Account Team.

 Neither Non-ID Release nor ID Release Donors have any parental rights over donor children and have agreed not to seek contact with the donor children.